RATESResearch/glossary/glossary.rst

    LSM
       Land Surface Models focus on describing the processes driving the exchange of terrestrial water with atmospheric.

+   Metadata
+      Data that provides information about other data

    NIC
       Network interface controller